idlewog/graphics/README.md

 The fragment itself is :

 	- an "infinite" torus done with SDF function an modulo operation
 	- two different sources of light
 	- shadow done "for free" during the ray marching process

-The code is purely assembly..
+The code is purely assembly :

 	- some tricks find from molten core 1k [Molten core on pouet](http://www.pouet.net/prod.php?which=64235)

 	- some tweaks from me ... because i can't pass time through the "color trick"
 	- shrink code in the fragment is done with "classical" #define and function with short name ;-) (yes one letter is short)